thoughtfulbiometrics/thoughtfulbiometrics.github.io/README.md

-# The Thoughtful Biometrics Conference
+# The Thoughtful Biometrics Workshop

 This interactive conference will be some time in January.
 Dates TBD (please let us know if there are days we should avoid)